dga711/SessionEzPzMod/README.md

 1. Download [here](https://github.com/dga711/SessionEzPzMod/releases) and unpack EzPzMod somewhere.
 2. Open EzPzMod
-3. "Click "Select Folder" and browse to Session folder.
+3. The path to the Session folder should already be set.
+Otherwise click "Select Folder" and browse to Session folder.
-It usually should be something like `...\steamapps\common\Session`
+It should be something like `...\steamapps\common\Session`
 4. Then click "Patch"
 5. DONE!